 - Similarly, if you opt for the IP address option, the redirecting will be done based on the IP address the user is visiting from.
 Once the IP address is detected, the HTTPS address will be set according to the visitor’s country, which will also change the website’s language.

 Taking the people who speak multiple languages is one of the main factors to consider while choosing between redirection via browser language or IP address.
 Since you won’t know what language they prefer, opting for the IP address method won’t be a good idea because it doesn’t allow users to choose their preferred language.

-Instead, the browser method will work way better as the language will be set according to the user’s browser one, which he can understand well.
-Moreover, placing a language switcher option is also a perfect alternative for this situation.
+Instead, the search engine will filter the search results for you and, moreover, placing a language switcher option is also a perfect alternative for this situation.